jquirke/dwarfmachodebug/README.md

 # dwarfmachodebug
-tool used for inspecting DWARF LPT on Mach-O files.
+tool used for inspecting DWARF LPT on Apple Mach-O files.
 Used in root causing golang bug: https://github.com/golang/go/issues/54320

 ## Build
 ```